What is fresh Blood?

 The Lindy Hop scene is governed by norms and conventions that often result from the hobbyist, ad hoc approach that characterized the modern community's early days.
 As the scene has grown, many of our assumptions have been left unexamined.
 We love the national dance scene, but also recognize that it has grown increasingly rigid and that new instructors are finding it difficult to be heard, particularly when their ideas run against the norms set down by established instructors and leaders.
 The "Fresh Blood Initiative" is a humble attempt to start creating space for fresh ideas in the scene, and a low-stakes venue for newer teachers to cut their teeth and trot out interesting/risky ideas.

 Last year was the first ever Fresh Blood workshop, and it was a huge success.
 Like last year, this will take the form of a single day of specialty workshops.
 The instructors will be a mix of invitees (people we reached out to) and applicants.
 Those selected to teach a class will be granted free entry into the event as well as given a small honorarium.

 We hope that anyone who is able to get to town early or take the day off of work Friday makes the effort to attend.
 We're not quite sure what to expect, but we're pretty certain that it will be worth your time.

-Who are you as a dancer, really?
+-“Who are You as a Dancer, Really?” with Joey Science: Who are you as a dancer, really?
 Let's find out by dancing the opposite role and seeing what of your personal style sticks around.

-Dani 'n' Omar are going to be teaching you new ways to feel.
+-“Lindy Hop Hijinks” with Dani and Omar: Dani 'n' Omar are going to be teaching you new ways to feel.
 They'll be guiding you to "new" connection points for both sides of the dance.